 - Where you are, including the postcode.
-It can be helpful to have your address and postcode written down somewhere handy in case someone is making the call for you and you’re finding it hard to speak.
+It can be helpful to have your address and postcode written down somewhere handy in case someone is making the call for you at home and you’re finding it hard to speak.
 People may not know your full address, and even if they do it’s easy to forget things in an emergency situation.

-The EMD may also ask you to:
+They may also ask you to: